Missionary raised in war-torn Europe became a teacher of many

 Born in Forbach, France, to parents with German surnames, he was raised along the war-torn border with Germany.
 Gerhard Vogel had a gift for fitting into places with cultures other than his own, Ahner said.

 The eldest of Oswald and Ernestine (nee Palm) Vogel’s three children, the young Gerhard Vogel studied at St. Wendel in Germany and St. Gabriel in Austria before professing vows in 1959.
-As a seminarian, he was assigned to continue his seminary studies at St. Augustine in Bay St. Louis, Miss., where he professed perpetual vows and ordained to the priesthood in 1965.
+As a seminarian, he was assigned to continue his seminary studies at St. Augustine in Bay St. Louis, Miss., where he professed perpetual vows and was ordained to the priesthood in 1965.

 For his first assignment, he remained in the United States, teaching Latin and French at St. Augustine seminary.
 In 1973, he became rector of the seminary, succeeding then-Father Leonard Olivier, who later became an auxiliary bishop of the Archdiocese of Washington.